 The overall effect seemed a bit sterile, like stepping into a gigantic milk bottle with green lettering.
 Yet it’s hard to fault the stats: wall art mounted on bases made from recycled tires, carpets, furniture and floor-coverings fabricated from recycled materials and walls bathed in low-VOC paint.
 At present the hotel says it purchases a minimum of 70 percent of its energy from a renewable source.

 Favorite detail: round, magnetized, paper-saving Do Not Disturb signs that slap onto a metal rectangle on each guest room door.

 An extended stay hotel, Element serves up attractive basics – plenteous public spaces including two spacious lounges, one with a glass roof affording natural light, and a generous lobby eating area (the daily buffet breakfast, included in the price of the room, offers healthy low-fat wraps and smoothies).

 Rooms ranging from snug studios to spacious suites, come with kitchens outfitted with Energy Star LG appliances, recycle bins under the sink and good-looking glass tile backsplashes.
-We liked the green accent wall behind the white-sheeted king-size bed, a Westin Heavenly Bed.
+I liked the green accent wall behind the white-sheeted king-size bed, a Westin Heavenly Bed.
 Bathrooms come with dual-flush toilets, water-conserving sinks and stall showers.
 To keep everything a clean green, Seventh Generation cleaning products are used.
 Compact fluorescent bulbs provide illumination.

-If money is no object, we suggest a room on a high floor with a dazzling city view, about $50 a night higher than the cheaper alternative — a window facing the boring building across the street (lower that Roman shade).
+If money is no object, I suggest a room on a high floor with a dazzling city view, about $50 a night higher than the cheaper alternative — a window facing the boring building across the street (lower that Roman shade).
 Gazing out onto the city lights seems the ultimate lullaby of Broadway; turn out the lights in your room, and it’s a guilt-free pastime — pure green.